Mantas9/BearalancheIssues/README.md

+# File a bug report
+Go to issues tab -> New issue -> Bug report -> Fill in details and submit

-# BearalancheIssues
+# Submit a suggestion
-Post bug reports found in BearAlanche (See issues tab)
+Go to issues tab -> New issue ->